engraving-challenges/main/3-setup.md

 On the GitHub website, find the repository with the challenge that you want to work on (they are listed [here](github.com/engraving-challenges)) and click `Fork` (in the upper-right corner).
+This fork is *also* stored on GitHub, and you will have *write* access to it.

 ### Clone the repository to your computer